Rules and Regulations

 - SPONSOR — Kansas NBC Hap Dumont Youth Baseball forbids sponsorship by any organization or individuals whose activities may be regarded as inimical to the welfare of youth and therefore, strongly advises meticulous care in the selection of team sponsors.

 - PLAYING RULES — All Kansas NBC Hap Dumont Youth Baseball games shall be played according to the Official Baseball Rules 1.00 through 10.22 with the exceptions listed under the Special Rules and Regulations section.

 III.
 TEAM INSURANCE

-- It is mandatory that all affiliated teams have group accident insurance.
-Liability insurance is suggested
+- It is mandatory that all affiliated teams have group accident insurance and a minimum of $1,000,000 of liability coverage

 IV.
 BIRTH DOCUMENTS, ROSTERS